-EMFs are produced whenever a piece of electrical or electronic equipment (i.e., mobile phone, electric hand-held tools, welding equipment, etc) is used.
+EMFs are produced whenever a piece of electrical or electronic equipment (i.e., mobile phone, electric hand-held tools, welding equipment, and so on, is used.
 Exposure to high levels of EMFs can cause unpleasant or irritating health effects.

 The control of electromagnetic fields at work (CEMFAW) Regulations 2016 require Network Rail to: